HuaYuXiao/uav_landing/README.md

 ![Example Landing](landing.gif)

 ## Project Overview
 This project involves the development of a simulation model for the autonomous landing of a multirotor unmanned aerial vehicle (UAV) on a moving landing platform.
-The simulation utilizes Aruco fractal marker pose estimation and ultra-wideband technology, and infrared optical beacons for precise landing.
+The simulation utilizes Aruco fractal marker pose estimation for precise landing.

 ## Dependencies